 Karol K. Sparks

 Sparks is a partner in the Barack Ferrazzano Kirschbaum & Nagelberg's financial institutions group.
 Ms. Sparks' practice concentrates on corporate activities and regulatory issues of financial institutions, about which she has counseled banks for over thirty years.
 Her special emphasis is on the distribution of nontraditional bank products, including annuities, insurance, mutual funds, prepaid cards and other deposit account access devices, and the myriad federal and state laws and regulations that apply to those activities.
 Ms. Sparks is the author of Insurance Activities of Banks, the definitive text on that subject.
-Ms. Sparks taught banking and commercial law at the University of Iowa College of Law from 2001 to 2008 and has been a guest lecturer on banking law at the respective law schools of Northwestern, Boston University, American University, and George Washington University.
-She currently is an adjunct professor at Wake Forest University School of Law, teaching contract drafting and secured transactions.
+Ms. Sparks taught banking and commercial law at the University of Iowa College of Law from 2001 to 2008 and at Wake Forest School of Law from 2008-2014.
+She has been a guest lecturer on banking law at the respective law schools of Northwestern, Boston University, American University, and George Washington University.
+She currently is an adjunct professor in the Graduate Program in Banking and Finance Law at Boston University School of Law.
 Ms. Sparks is a past chair of the Banking Law Committee of the Business Section of the American Bar Association (1998-2002), having been an active member of the committee since 1985.
 She was a member of the Council of the Business Law Section of the ABA, the governing body of that organization, for a term ending in August 2008.
-She is Vice Chair and a member of the Publications Board of the Business Law Section.
+She served as Chair of the Publications Board of the Business Law Section from 2012-2014, having been a member of the Board since 2009.
 Ms. Sparks serves on the Board of Advisors for the UNC School of Law Center for Banking and Finance.
 Ms. Sparks received a B.A. from Butler University and a J.D. from Indiana University School of Law.

 Clifford S. Stanford